 A guide to the basics of typography on the web.

 Each and every letter we read is considered as part of the design of that typeface.
 Typography is the practice of arranging type to make written language legible, readable, and appealing when displayed.
-Getting it right is both an art and a science, and like so many other well designed things will gradually become practically invisble the better it is.
+Getting it right is both an art and a science, and like so many other well designed things will gradually become practically invisible the better it is.
 In this blog post we'll explore the basics of using typography on the web.

-A delightful way to appreciate a typeface is through a pangram – a sentence that contains all the letters in the English language.
-"The quick brown fox jumps over the lazy dog" is probably the most famous, but there are also "Pack my box with five dozen liquor jugs" and "A wizard's job is to vex chumps quickly in fog".
+A delightful way to appreciate a typeface is through a pangram – a sentence that contains all the letters in the English language."The quick brown fox jumps over the lazy dog" is probably the most famous, but there are also "Pack my box with five dozen liquor jugs" and "A wizard's job is to vex chumps quickly in fog".
 "Watch "Jeopardy!", Alex Trebek's fun TV quiz game." is even a panagram!

 Type Units